vaibhav1284/CarND-Advanced-Lane-Lines/README.md

 `vehCenter = ((img_shape[1]/2) - ((rightx_center+leftx_center)/2) ) * xm_per_pix`

-### Output Images with highlighted lane are, curvature of radius and vehicle center
+### Output Images with highlighted lane area, curvature of radius and vehicle center

 In the code file the section "Reading and Writing to Video - Sample" calls the image process pipleline to process image frame wise.